 We normally keep student data after they finish their learning program in case they later wish to re-join.
 However, we will delete any former students’ contact details entirely on request.

 EBED and EBU normally keep student data after they resign or their membership lapses in case they later wish to re-join.
-However, we will delete any former student/member’s contact details entirely on request.
+However, they will delete any former student/member’s contact details entirely on request.

 Since underlying statistical data, like scores from bridge games, continues to be necessary in relation to the purpose for which it was originally collected and processed, results from events used for the NGS are not deleted by the EBU although they will no longer be attributed to a player who does not want their data to be kept.